About St Pius X Alderley Edge

 The Church of today (2023)

 Worship in St Pius is reverential and peaceful.
 The emphasis is on simplicity and humility in seeking to follow the teachings of Jesus and to receive His grace in our lives.
 Pastoral care is always available for those in need.
 There has been a Parish Priest in Alderley Edge since 1946 – see list below.
-From 2010 St Pius’ Parish Priest has been Fr Mathew Thomas.
+In 2024, Fr Anthony McGrath became the new Parish Priest.
 He is well supported by a number of volunteer parishioners in the running of the parish activities, organising Church services and the maintenance of the parish, both structurally and generally.
 The parish charity, Xspand, operated for over 30 years, before closing in 2023.
 During that time it raised nearly £1m for various charities, in particular the St. Joseph’s Sisters of Peru.
 St Pius welcomes all parishioners who wish to join its parish life for the greater glory of our Lord.
 May God continue to bless this holy place just a few minutes’ walk from the centre of Alderley Edge.

 Origins 1942-1954